 Osha was abandoned by her people in early October 2015, and found herself in the pound.
 She had terminal cancer, which had gone untreated for a considerable time.
 The people who were caring for her in the pound didn't want her to spend her last few weeks in a kennel, so they appealed for an end-of-life home for her to spend her final few weeks or months with a family of her own.
 When I heard her story I asked if they would be happy for Osha to come and live here as part of our family to take the final steps of her journey.
 We welcomed Osha on 10th October 2015, expecting that she would have less than 6 months to live but determined to make every day count.

 Over the following 9 months, we were privileged to get to know and become friends with the most lovely lass.
 Osha was happy, content, stubborn, willful, determined, demanding, naughty, loving, funny.
-She was also incredibly stoic, and it was this determination and stoicism that saw her live not 6 months but 8 months, and it was 8 months of fun; good food, great walks, lots of cuddles, taking up most of our bed at night, sneaking off at 2am to ransack the compost heap, stealing eggs I had "forgotten" to remove from the doorstep and throwing them around until they broke, barking at lorries, shouting at the pigs, threatening the chickens, scaring the turkeys, shaking her head "NO" when we asked her to do something she didn't want to, emptying the recycling bin all over the floor, bullying her little brother, standing at the side of the bed shouting at Adam at bedtime for no reason we could ever fathom, eating, and sleeping (with an emphasis on eating and sleeping).
+She was also incredibly stoic, and it was this determination and stoicism that saw her live not 6 months but 8 months, and it was 8 months of fun; good food, great walks, lots of cuddles, taking up most of our bed at night, sneaking off at 2am to ransack the compost heap, stealing eggs I had "forgotten" to remove from the doorstep and throwing them around until they broke, barking at lorries, shouting at the pigs, threatening the chickens, scaring the turkeys, shaking her head "NO" when we asked her to do something she didn't want to, emptying the recycling bin all over the floor, bullying her little brother, standing at the side of the bed shouting at bedtime for no reason we could ever fathom, eating, and sleeping (with an emphasis on eating and sleeping).

 The cancer was in her anal gland and mammary chain, the lumps large and angry.
 We removed the mammary tumour successfully, but the anal tumour had been untreated for too long, and wasn't treatable.
 Over the months the cancer spread - as cancer so often does - and in April we received the desperately sad news that it had reached her lungs.
 She was given 2 to 6 weeks of quality time left, and after that we knew that we would have to make the hardest of decisions.